Arithmetic-Power-Geometry/WormholeLab/README.md

 # Deploy on Streamlit Community Cloud

-WormholeLab is structured for direct deployment from GitHub.

 1. Fork, clone, or use the canonical repository.
 2. Sign in to Streamlit Community Cloud with GitHub.
 3. Choose **Create app**.
 4. Select the repository.
-5. Select the deployment branch, normally `main`.
+5. Select the branch, normally `main`.
 6. Set the main file path to:

 ```text